LauraCabrera/LauraCabrera.github.io/_posts/2022-08-01-Local Chapter SIGCHI.md

 ---

 We finally had the time and number of people to create the [SIGCHI Local Chapter Costa Rica](https://sigchicostarica.acm.org/).
-I'm currently the chair for it and we are planning great thing for the end of the year.
+I'm currently the chair for it and we are planning great things for the end of the year. s